 What Is Xenadrine?

-Xenadrine Ultimate belongs to a range of weight loss supplements with natural ingredients to trigger metabolic processes for healthy weight loss.
-Or at least that’s what the Xenadrine website says about the products.
+Xenadrine is a weight loss supplement that uses natural ingredients to trigger metabolic processes in your body for healthy weight loss.

-The company also claims to have based its Xenadrine Ultimate formula on scientific evidence, and that’s always a challenge for us to see if we can back up those claims.
+The company also claims to have based its formulas on scientific evidence, and that’s always a challenge for us to see if we can back up those claims.

 We did like that this isn’t a company that claims to have invented a magic weight loss pill that allows you to get to your weight loss goals while watching Love Island with a box of donuts.